spider-123456/NSED/README.md

-# Neighborhood Structure Enhancement And Denoising Method For Multi-Behavior Recommendation
+# Neighborhood Structure Enhancement And Denoising Method For Multi-Behavior Recommendation.

 ## This is the implementation of NSED on python=3.
-8, pytorch=1.13
+8, pytorch=1.13.

 **getting started**